 Fig. 2 Connection, handshake and connection loss detection

 The connections are kept open all the time.
 As TCP by itself does not detect connection losses (“Half-open connections” caused by e.g. process-/computer crash, unplugged network cables …) both sides of a connection have to send cyclic CheckAlive messages.
 Those messages do not have to be answered by the remote side – the TCP stack will detect a connection loss when trying to send the packet.
 If the server detects a connection loss, it cleans up the connection and waits for a new connection by the client.
-If the client detects a connection loss, it cleans up the connection and re-starts with the cyclic connection attempts.Normal operation
+If the client detects a connection loss, it cleans up the connection and re-starts with the cyclic connection attempts.

+As not all TCP stacks recognize correctly the loss of connection when sending telegrams it is possible to implement this Functionality as an exchange of CheckAlive telegrams.
+Machines implementing this function do have the tag FeatureCheckAliveResponse in the ServiceDescription.

+The exchange of CheckAlive telegram then works like this.

+Fig. 3 example for connection loss detection with FeatureCheckAliveResponse

+One of the machine (in the figure the downstream machine but it could be the upstream machine) send a (ping) CheckAlive telegram, that is a telegram with the attribute Type=”1”

+The peer machine then respond immediately with a (pong) CheckAlive telegram, that is a telegram with the attribute Type=”2” and the matching ID of the (ping) telegram.

+A missing response indicates connection loss.

+Normal operation

 When an upstream machine has a PCB available for handover, it sends a BoardAvailable message while a downstream machine ready to accept a PCB sends a MachineReady message.
 The naming of these messages is inspired by the electrical SMEMA interface.
 However, the messages do not represent the state of a machine’s interface directly but are events for initiating a PCB handover.